US Post Office-Blackfoot Main

 Today, Bingham County continues to be a thriving community with a strong agricultural base, as well as a growing manufacturing sector.
 The county is known for its natural beauty, including the scenic Snake River that runs through it.
 With a combination of historical significance and natural attractions, Bingham County remains an important part of Idaho's heritage and economy.

-This timeline provides a condensed summary of the historical journey of Bingham County, Idaho.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bingham County, Idaho.